phalcon-orphanage/docs/en/contributions.md

 - Make sure that the PHP code you write fits with the general style and coding standards of the [Accepted PHP Standards][psr]
 - Remove any change to `ext/kernel`, `*.zep.c` and `*.zep.h` files before submitting the pull request

-Before submit **new functionality**, please open a [NFR](/[[language]]/[[version]]/new-feature-request) as a new issue on GitHub to discuss the impact of include the functionality or changes in the core extension.
+Before submit **new functionality**, please open a [NFR](/[[language]]/[[version]]/new-feature-request) as a new issue on GitHub to discuss the impact of including the functionality or changes in the core extension.
 Once the functionality is approved, make sure your PR contains the following:

 - An update to the `CHANGELOG.md`
 - Unit Tests